vocascan/documentation/docs/vocascan-server/customPages.md

 We provide you with the possibility to host your own static pages or make redirects to other websites on your Vocascan server and make them accessible to the public.
-This can be very helpful if you have to comply with legal requirements and therefore have to provide a privacy statement or other information.
-To add your page to the server, you need to define it in `vocascan.config.js` or the `env variables`.
+This can be very helpful if you have to comply with legal requirements and therefore have to provide a privacy policy or other information.
+To add your page to the server, you need to add the files as a volume to the Docker container and define them in `vocascan.config.js` or the `env variables`.

 !> The Vocascan frontend needs predefined routes (`url`) to find specific pages:</br> 1.
 Legal Notice:
 `/legal-notice`</br>2.
 Privacy Policy: `/privacy-policy`</br>3.
 Terms and Conditions: `/terms-and-conditions`